XPRIZE/GLEXP-Team-onebillion/INSTALL-STANDALONE.md

 ## Overview
 The installation steps mentioned below will allow you to setup the application as a standalone application alongside your current filesystem without having to flash custom filesystem images.
 If you instead want to build custom filesystem images (i.e. clear the file system and only have a single application remain on the tablet) for onecourse application follow the steps mentioned in [BUILD](https://github.com/XPRIZE/GLEXP-Team-onebillion/blob/master/BUILD.md) file.

+(**Note:** OS specific commands are mentioned where required.
+All the other commands are OS independent i.e. they work on both Windows and Mac/Linux)

 ## Requirements
 1. Ensure you have _adb_ installed on your computer.
 You can [follow the steps in this helpful guide](https://www.androidpit.com/how-to-install-adb-and-fastboot).
 2. Connect your device to the computer via USB.